- About Us

 - Giving Opportunities

-In 1941, the Nazis sent most of Vilna's Jews to the Ghetto where Judith, her parents and her brother spent the next two years.
+Judith Goldstein was born in Vilna, Poland on October 11, 1932.
+In 1941, the Nazis sent most of Vilna's Jews to the Ghetto where Goldstein, her parents and her brother spent the next two years.
 Following the liquidation of the Ghetto in 1943, Judith and her mother spent the next two years in concentration camps in Latvia and Poland.
 Somehow, Judith, her mother and her brother survived and were sent to a displaced persons camp in Germany in 1945.
 It was there, while attending school, that she developed a strong love of the arts.

 Her art education included classes at Manhattanville College with Mr. Broner of the New School, Mr. Stefanelli of East Hampton, Harriet Febland and Dick Miller.
 More recently, she has studied at the Boca Raton Museum.
 Her emphasis has been with pastels, oils, acrylics/collages and mixed media.

-Besides her active art career, Judith lectures in classical music literature, teaches and conducts workshops at various colleges in the creative art therapies, accompanies singers at concerts and composes music.
+Besides her active art career, Goldstein lectures in classical music literature, teaches and conducts workshops at various colleges in the creative art therapies, accompanies singers at concerts and composes music.
 Some of her compositions are based upon the Holocaust, some are holiday songs and some are love songs.
-She recently completed her first classical piece, "Reflections in Four Movements."
+Her first classical piece was entitled, "Reflections in Four Movements."

 Judith Goldstein's Bio (PDF)